Queen Elizabeth's Grammar School, Horncastle: Change of status

 In the autumn of 1991, the parents voted overwhelmingly for the school to become a self-governing grant maintained school.
 When grant maintained status was abolished by the new Labour government under the School Standards and Framework Act 1998, schools were offered a choice of returning to local authority control or opting for foundation status.
 Foundation status offered an environment within the education authority but with autonomous school governors controlling admissions criteria and standards for the school, directly hiring and employing the school's staff and holding ownership of the school's estate.
-This was the route the school selected and Queen Elizabeth's gained a degree of independence from the local authority.
+This was the route the school selected, and Queen Elizabeth's gained a degree of independence from the local authority.
 In 2003, Queen Elizabeth's gained joint specialist status for science and mathematics in partnership with Banovallum School, Horncastle's secondary modern school.
 A second specialism for modern languages was added in 2008.
 The school converted to academy status in September 2012, and became independent of local authority control.

 School estate

 The school consists of the main school building and several outer buildings.

 The main building contains 30 classrooms, 4 information technology (IT) rooms, school offices, a main hall, a sports centre, a sixth-form block and a library.

 There are several outer buildings, including the science, English and music blocks.
-The music block contains two music classrooms along with practice rooms, a large drama studio and lighting balcony, two art classrooms and a gallery.
+The music block contains two music classrooms, practice rooms, a large drama studio with a lighting balcony, two art classrooms and a gallery.
 The English block contains four classrooms and an office.